-Tetracycline HCl has several clinical uses in treating bacterial infections such as Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, Brill-Zinsser disease as well as to treat upper respiratory infections and acne.
+Tetracycline HCl has activity against the bacteria causing: Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, and Brill-Zinsser disease.
+It is also used to to treat upper respiratory infections and acne.
 It has been used in studies of multidrug resistance and potential side effects including acute pancreatitis.

 Standard concentration for cell culture applications is 10mg/L, for additional information on your cell culture needs, please visit our cell-culture database.

-Tetracyclines HCl and chemically modified tetracyclines, like Col-3, inhibit the activity of several matrix metalloproteinases (MMPs) that are important enzymes in tumor cell invasion and metastatic ability
+Tetracycline HCl and chemically modified tetracyclines, like Col-3, inhibit the activity of several matrix metalloproteinases (MMPs) that are important enzymes in tumor cell invasion and metastatic ability.

 |Insect Biology Applications||Tetracyclines have applications in the treatment of insects of commercial value; e.g., oxytetracycline is used to treat foulbrood disease of the honeybee, which is caused by either Bacillus larvae or Streptococcus pluton.|